kstenerud/concise-encoding/cbe-specification.md

     [95 81 61 01 81 62 02 96] = A map containg the key-value pairs ("a", 1) ("b", 2)

+### Inline Containers

+CBE documents in data communication messages are often implemented as lists or maps at the top level.
+To help save bytes, CBE allows "inline" top-level containers as a special case.

+The use of and type of inline container as the top level object must be agreed to by all parties involved (usually via a protocol specification), and an alternate method to delimit the beginning and end of the container (such as a length field) must be provided.
+In such a case, the "container begin" (0x94 for list, 0x95 for map) and "container end" (0x96) markers may be omitted in the top level container.

+Inline containers are not supported in the [CBE file format](#file-format).

 Other Types
 -----------